Spinal Cord Injury and Social Security Disability

 - The ability to take care of oneself or adapt to new changes

-In order to qualify for disability through the Social Security Administration after a spinal cord injury, victims will have to submit various types of evidence to the SSA.
+In order to qualify for disability through the Social Security Administration after a spinal cord injury in Nashville, victims will have to submit various types of evidence to the SSA.
 This includes the diagnosis from a doctor, various test and scan results, statements from caseworkers and other professionals that provide proof of the condition, and more.

 If a spinal cord injury victim does not qualify for full disability benefits based on the criteria mentioned above, they may qualify under the Medical-Vocational Allowance if they cannot work.
 If an evaluation finds that there is no full-time work that a person can do because of their injury, the claim for disability benefits can be approved even if the Blue Book requirements are not met.